syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 Following steps will explain how to configure the custom fonts.

 ### Custom Font Setting in Xamarin.Forms (Android)
-* Download the Custom Font (e.g. Lobster-Regular.ttf)
-* Add the downloaded Custom Font to the Assets folder of the Xamarin.Forms (Android) project.
+* Add the Custom Font in the Assets folder of the Xamarin.Forms (Android) project.
 * Then, use the Custom Font name as FontFamily.

 ### Custom Font Setting in Xamarin.Forms (ios)
-* Download the Custom Font (e.g. Lobster-Regular.ttf)
-* Add the downloaded Custom Font to the Resources folder of the Xamarin.Forms (iOS) project.
+* Add the Custom Font to the Resources folder of the Xamarin.Forms (iOS) project.
 * Edit info.plist and add a key Fonts provided by application (value type should be Array).
 In item0 of the array enter the name of the FontFamily you added in the Resource folder.
 (Such as Lobster-Regular.ttf).
-* Then, directly use Custom Font name as FontFamily.
+* Then, use the Custom Font name as FontFamily.

 >**Note**:
  No need to mention .ttf when set the Custom Font in iOS.

 ### Custom Font Setting in Xamarin.Forms (UWP)
-* Download the Custom Font (e.g. Lobster-Regular.ttf).
-* Add the downloaded Custom Font to the Assets folder of the Xamarin.Forms (UWP) project.
+* Add the Custom Font to the Assets folder of the Xamarin.Forms (UWP) project.
-* Then, directly use Custom Font name as FontFamily.
+* Then, use the Custom Font name as FontFamily.
 When Setting custom font in UWP use the format (FontFamily = ” Assets/Lobster-Regular.ttf#Lobster”).